cdig/take-and-make/README.md

 console.log Take "Me", (Me)-> console.log "Finally"
 ```

 When you call `Make`, it _might_ immediately trigger some faraway `Take` to be resolved.
 In that case, the `Take` callback will run _before_ the code immediately following your `Make`.
 Thus, if you need to do any initialization before your `Make`'d thing is ready-to-go, then for goodness sakes do that stuff before you call `Make`.
+(Though [see below](#modern-async) for another option.)

 ```coffee
 Take "Sys", (Sys)-> Sys()